Sasha Cohen: Early life

 Cohen was born in Westwood, California, a neighborhood in Los Angeles.
 Her nickname "Sasha" is a Russian diminutive of "Alexandra".
-Her mother, Galina Cohen (née Feldman), is a Jewish immigrant from Odessa, Ukrainian SSR, Soviet Union and a former ballet dancer.
+Her mother, Galina Cohen (née Feldman), is a Jewish immigrant from Odesa, Ukrainian SSR, Soviet Union and a former ballet dancer.
 Her father, Roger Cohen, is a graduate of the University of California, Berkeley Boalt Hall School of Law and formerly a law partner at Brobeck, Phleger & Harrison.
-Cohen has a younger sister, Natalia (nicknamed "Natasha"), who began college at Barnard College in August 2006.
+Cohen has a younger sister, Natalia (nicknamed "Natasha").
 She understands and can speak Russian, but refuses to speak it in public.

 Cohen graduated from Futures High School in Mission Viejo, California in 2002.
 Cohen graduated from Columbia University in 2016 with a degree in political science.
 As a university student, she has used the name Alex rather than Sasha.

 In 2005, Cohen published her autobiography, Fire on Ice.
-The autobiography was republished in 2006 adding a new chapter on the 2006 season.
+The autobiography was republished in 2006 with a new chapter on the 2006 season.